 You may think of riding a San Francisco's cable car as a city "sight" rather than as transportation.
 Most people do, and who wouldn't?
-Just take a look at these pictures of cable cars in San Francisco to see how cute and old-fashioned they are, in the best kind of way.
+Cable cars in San Francisco are cute and old-fashioned, in the best kind of way.

 If you charge off to ride a cable car, your fun adventure could turn into an annoying one.
 If you show up at the busiest boarding area, you stand in line so long that you start wondering if you need to file a change of address form.
 Getting on a cable car mid-route can also be confusing - and getting them to stop isn't obvious, either.

 This guide will help you enjoy your cable car ride with a minimum of fuss, disappointment, and aggravation.